Luna-Coder/contributing-to-firefox/README.md

 **`arc close-revision`**
 \- Closes a revision from the CLI without going through the web UI.

-# Mercurial Commit Message Format
-"Bug 1234567 - Implement feature XYZ. r=name,name2!"

-`Bug 1234567` - The number of the bug in bugzilla.

-`- Implement feature XYZ.` - The commit message.

-`r=name` - The short form to request a review.

-`!` - This makes the review a blocking review.

-_Note:_ The whole message must be enclosed in double quotations `"" ""`, single quotations and backticks will not work.

 # Phabricator Overview
 Phabricator supports two code review workflows, "review" (pre-push) and "audit" (post-push).